sajidnaseem/carmatest/README.md

 ##Allow-Control-Allow-Origin.*

-To run on local server need a cross domain extesion to disable a cross domain sectury
+To run on local server need a cross domain extesion installation and to enable for cross domain acess. https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en
-https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en